botengu/portfolio/_posts/2020-01-10-music-transcription.md

 <div class="w3-row">
     <h1 style="text-align:center">Transcription of notes on instruments</h1>
       <p class = "justify">
           I have been interested in audio processing and music theory for a while, and I've tried to write a music transcription algorithm.
-The algorithm in question should take as inputs notes from an audio file and outputs the location of the notes on the instrument of choice (guitar,bass, piano).
+The algorithm in question should take as inputs notes from an audio file and outputs the location of the notes on the instrument of choice (guitar, bass, piano).
         </p>
         <p class = "justify">
         Doing so required me to go through a certain amount of steps.